D.Gray-man: Themes

-In the book Representing Multiculturalism in Comics and Graphic Novels Jacob Birken states another theme set in the series is identity.
-This is reflected in Allen and the exorcists familiarizing themselves with their own supernatural powers in order to become more humanize themselves.
-On the other hand, Allen's revelation that he is the 14th Noah which makes him less human.
-Another theme is grief, as seen in the Millennium Earl's appearance as a tired, middle-aged man who is constantly searching for a former comrade, Nea.
-Hoshino believes that the Millennium Earl, the series' main antagonist, would fit the manga's demographic.
-In the book Anime and Philosophy: Wide Eyed Wonder Josef Steiff and Tristan D. Tamplin discuss how D.Gray-man, alongside Spriggan and Ulysses 31, focus on the "end of the world" with D.Gray-man and Spriggan taking references from the blibical flood.
+In Representing Multiculturalism in Comics and Graphic Novels, Jacob Birken identifies identity as another theme.
+This is reflected in Allen and the exorcists familiarizing themselves with their supernatural powers to become more human.
+Conversely, Allen's revelation as the 14th Noah makes him less human.
+Another theme is grief, as seen in the Millennium Earl's appearance as a tired, middle-aged man constantly searching for his former comrade, Nea.
+Hoshino believed the Earl would fit the manga's demographic.
+In Anime and Philosophy: Wide Eyed Wonder, Josef Steiff and Tristan D. Tamplin discuss how D.Gray-man, alongside Spriggan and Ulysses 31, focuses on the "end of the world", with D.Gray-man and Spriggan drawing references from the biblical flood.